-What are the characteristics of internal audit report as per CMA instructions?
+What are the characteristics of the internal audit report as per CMA instructions?

 Module 15 – Corporate Governance of Executive Regulations sets forth the following requirements regarding the internal audit report:

-- The procedures for control and supervision of the efficiency and effectiveness of internal control systems required to safeguard the Company’s assets and ensure authenticity of financial statements and efficiency of its management, financial and accounting operations;
+- The procedures for control and supervision of the efficiency and effectiveness of internal control systems required to safeguard the Company’s assets and ensure the authenticity of financial statements and efficiency of its management, financial, and accounting operations;

 - Assessment of the executive management’s performance in implementing the internal control systems; and